Loading...

 Maternal health

-Maternal Health refers to the health of women and childbearing people during pregnancy, childbirth, and the post-natal months.
-Much improvement has been made to maternal health over the past several decades, but there is still more work to do.
+Maternal health refers to the health of women and childbearing people during pregnancy, childbirth, and the post-natal months.
+Despite overall improvement in maternal outcomes since 1990, disparities remain.

 Photo by Anushree Fadnavis, Reuters.